aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/imageactivexcontrol/_index.md

 ### getSpecialEffect() {#getSpecialEffect--}

+<b>@deprecated.</b> Please use the 'specialEffect' property instead.
 Gets and sets the special effect of the control.

 ```javascript
 getSpecialEffect() : ControlSpecialEffectType;